How We Review Casinos

 Badge System

-Each casino card shows a single lead badge reflecting its current standing.
-The badge is earned by cross-referenced evidence, not automatic from the rating number alone.
+Every casino card displays a single badge reflecting its current standing.
+The badge is earned through cross-referenced evidence, not assigned automatically from the rating number.

-Rating 4.0+ with multi-source verification.
-The casino has been researched across 3+ independent aggregators and the evidence supports a high safety rating.
-Examples in our directory include BitStarz, 7Bit and RocketPlay.
+Rating 4.0+ with full multi-source verification.
+The casino has been researched across all six primary aggregators and the cumulative evidence supports a high safety rating.
+Examples in our directory include BitStarz, Tsars, Wild Tornado, Slots Gallery, Lucky Elf and Mirax.

-Rating 3.0-3.9 with multi-source verification.
-The casino has been researched across 3+ sources but the evidence doesn't support a top-tier rating — typically due to mixed source opinions, T&C concerns, or complaint patterns.
+Rating 3.0–3.9 with full multi-source verification.
+The casino has been researched across all six sources but the evidence doesn't support a top-tier rating — typically because of mixed source opinions, restrictive T&C clauses, or recurring complaint patterns that aren't severe enough for a High Risk designation.

-Rating below 3.0 or flagged for concern.
-Sources agree on negative signals such as unfair T&Cs, unresolved complaints, blacklisting, or predatory practices.
-Review pages include a direct link to the Player Complaints section.
+Rating below 3.0 or flagged for serious concern.
+Multiple sources agree on negative signals such as unfair T&Cs, unresolved complaints, missing licence verification, or predatory practices.
+Review pages include a direct link to the Player Complaints section so the specific concerns are easy to find.

 No badge